giovapagano/eu_delegation_constraints/README.md

 ## 📘 Overview

-This section of the repository contains the replication materials for the NLP pipeline employed in the article
+This repository contains the replication materials for the NLP pipeline employed in the article
 *“Identifying Delegation and Constraints in Legislative Texts: A Computational Method Applied to the European Union”* (European Union Politics).

 The package reproduces all preprocessing, model training, and classification steps implemented in **Python**, as well as the statistical analyses provided in **Stata**.